jberger/GalileoSend/README.markdown

 Servers should not necessarily interpret the lack of a hash parameter as a reason for failure, as the browser may not support it.

+### Errors

-* On receipt of error signal, store the error signal and fire the `onerror` handler (with argument being the error signal contents).
+On receipt of error signal, store the error signal and fire the `onerror` handler (with argument being the error signal contents).
 If fatal, close the connection, which will then fire the `onfailure` handler.

+*TODO: Transport error (ws.onerror handler)*

+### Closing the connection

-* On receipt of close signal close connection.
+On receipt of close signal, close the connection.
 If all filedata has been sent, mark as successful (`onsuccess` will fire rather than `onfailure`).

-* In any case, the `onclose` handler will fire either the `onsuccess` (no arguments) handler or the `onfailure` handler (called with an array of received error signals).
+In any case, the `onclose` handler will fire either the `onsuccess` (no arguments) handler or the `onfailure` handler (called with an array of received error signals).

-*TODO: Transport error (ws.onerror handler)*

 ## Server side (generic)

+### Signaling ready for file chunk

-* On reciept of file metadata and when ready for file chunks send ready signal.
+On reciept of file metadata and when ready for file chunks send ready signal.

     { ready : true [, chunksize : size_in_bytes ] }